meows/racket/docs/circles.md

 `π/12`  | 1/12    | 15°
 `π/36`  | 1/36    | 5°
 `π/180` | 1/180   | 1°

+> Don't memorize the radians, as we'll learn a trick about them later.

+## Why Radians?
+Or Degrees?

 Mathematicians and physicists frequently, or almost entirely use radians instead of degrees to measure angles.
 Part of the reason for this preference is because